Graph Scaling

 • Gremlin queries on familiar relational backend — no new infrastructure.

-• PostgreSQL excels at mixed workloads: graph edges + tabular pony factor/git logs in separate schemas.
+• PostgreSQL excels at mixed workloads: graph edges + tabular audit records in separate schemas.

 • Excellent batch update performance (SQL SET for activity flags across thousands of rows).